utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/adding-private-network.md

 * To filter by element type, select **Entity type**, then select **Workspaces**, **Collections**, **APIs**, **Request**, or **Folder**.
 * To filter based on element tags, select **Search tags**, then select the tags added to collections, APIs, or workspaces.
 Learn more about adding tags to [collections](/docs/collections/using-collections/#tagging-a-collection), [APIs](/docs/designing-and-developing-your-api/managing-apis/#tagging-apis), and [workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#tagging-a-workspace).
-* To filter by an element's location in a folder, select **Location**, then select the folder or sub-folder.
+* To filter by an element's location in a folder in the left sidebar, select **Location**, then select the folder or subfolder.
+When you filter by a folder, your search results return elements in the folder and its subfolders.
+To filter by all elements in the network, including elements not organized in folders, don't filter by an element's location.

 <img alt="Private API List" src="https://assets.postman.com/postman-docs/v10/private-api-network-list-v10-2.jpg"/>

 ### Sort elements in a folder

-You can select a folder to sort elements in it, enabling you to sort elements in the folder and its sub-folders.
-To sort elements, select a folder or sub-folder, then select the **Sort by** dropdown list.
+You can select a folder to sort elements in it, enabling you to sort elements in the folder and its subfolders.
+To sort elements, select a folder or subfolder, then select the **Sort by** dropdown list.
 The options are:

 * **Recently added** - Sort elements by the date they were added.
 * **A to Z** - Sort elements alphabetically.